 - Website support and maintenance.

 For a more comprehensive list, check out Gina Horkey’s list of 200+ VA niches.
-And for help getting started as a Virtual Assistant, read this article:
+And for help getting started as a Virtual Assistant, read these articles:

 Why These Home Business Ideas Work